fpapado/ephemeral/README.md

 Generally, if you need to handle PouchDB and Leaflet maps, use the Javascript side.
-For UI rendering and logic, prefer Elm and synchronise over ports as appropriate There is a mix of JS (used to handle PouchDB, Leaflet maps
+For UI rendering and logic, prefer Elm and synchronise over ports as appropriate There is a mix of JS (used to handle PouchDB, Leaflet maps) in `src/index.js`, which should probably be restructured soon.

 ## Production: Frontend
 ```shell